DaniilCM/CloudObliqueComputing/README.md

 # CloudObliqueComputing

-Android Project focused on gathering resources and showing them to the user, programmed in Java
+Android Project focused on gathering resources and showing them to the user.

+Developed with Retrofit2 + RxJava2 + Gson - Using RecyclerView with View-Holder.